A common practice in programming is to give default values to variables if they are either undefined or null.

 // c does not exist var test = c ??
 100; // "100" console.log(test);

 If the left side expression is either null or undefined, then ?? operator returns the result of the right side expression.
 If not, then the left side expression is returned.

-Nullish coalescing operator arrives in Firefox 72.
-Other browsers are yet to implement it.
+Nullish coalescing operator works in Firefox, Chrome & Edge.
+Safari is yet to implement it.